ManojGowda89/ManojGowda89/README.md

 ### About Me
 I am an enthusiastic and dedicated software developer with a degree in Computer Science and Engineering from AMCEC.
 Currently, I am working as a software developer at Transfi, where I have honed my skills in the MERN stack and JavaScript.
 I specialize in building robust web applications that solve real-world problems, utilizing MongoDB, Express.js, React, and Node.js.
 I am the developer of the **mb64 series** of npm packages, including the widely recognized **mb64sql-connect** package.

-I have integrated complex APIs and ensured seamless user experiences, demonstrating my ability to adapt and excel in different aspects of web development.
 Passionate about problem-solving, I continuously seek to expand my knowledge and stay updated with the latest industry trends and technologies.
 As a collaborative and communicative team player, I thrive in team environments and contribute positively to group efforts.
 Feel free to reach out if you'd like to connect, collaborate, or discuss potential opportunities.

 ### 🌱 I’m currently learning:
 - Advanced React and Next js features